ugeneunipro/docs/content/phylogenetic-tree-viewer/working-with-clade/zooming-clade.md

 weight: 400
 ---

 # Zooming Clade

-Additionally to other [_zooming options_](../zooming-tree) you can use the _Zoom In_ item in the context menu of the root node of a clade.
+In addition to other [_zooming options_](../zooming-tree), you can use the _Zoom In_ item in the context menu of the root node of a clade.